 This is a great route to go so that you can accept credit card payments or even debit card payments.
 It can really speed up the process.

-There are a lot of great programs out there and they don’t charge much to use.
+There are a lot of great programs out there and they don't charge much to use and a ton of manufacturers & supplies to choose from.

 Even PayPal has its version that will help the small business to run better and more efficiently.